Helene's flooding swept away 11 workers at a Tennessee factory. Now the state is investigating

 Several never made it.

 The raging waters swept 11 people away, and only five were rescued.
-Two of them are confirmed dead and are part of a toll across six states that has surpassed 160.
-Four others in the factory are still missing since they were washed away Friday in Erwin, where dozens of people were also rescued off the roof of a hospital.
+Two of them are confirmed dead and are part of a toll across six states that has surpassed 180.
+Four others from the factory are still missing since they were washed away Friday in Erwin, where dozens of people were also rescued off the roof of a hospital.

 Tennessee Bureau of Investigation spokesperson Leslie Earhart said Wednesday that the agency is investigating allegations involving Impact Plastics at the direction of the local prosecutor.